myh1000/RoKA/README.md

 ROKA
 =========

-A Chrome extension that embeds Reddit comments, on KissAnime!
+A Chrome extension that embeds Reddit comments, on KissAnime and KissManga!

 Original source code and inspiration from [alientube](https://github.com/xlexi/alientube/).